Gerry33/IPCameraServer/README.md

  - uploads them to WEB using HTTP WEBDAV
  - Purges obsoletes local and remote files elder than x -days
  - controls motion detection dependend on presence of  IP- devices e.g. mobile phone.
 If you're at home, no pictures/videos are taken.

+##Motion detection control:
+- If you're at home, do not take pictures and videos: Switch the cameras motion control ON or OFF depending on the presence of an IP- device (e.g. mobile phone) in W/LAN.
 (This features is tested and working with "UPCAM"- webcams (upcam.de), but may simply be adapted to other cams by configuration.)
+	- cron time expressions that define where motion MUST be ON regardless of a any device presence. e.g. at night when your're at home, but asleep - typically ;-)

 Suitable for running on NAS or small systems (ODROID, Raspberry, ...) due to low ressource demand.

 May run as a system service.
 A service description file for Linux SYSTEMD is provided.
-In WINDOWS create a task manager.
+In WINDOWS create a task in task manager.

 # Getting started
 Download ipcamserver.jar, CameraServer.properties.